Sukmawati Sukarnoputri: Personal life

+Controversies

 Complaint against Rizieq Shihab

 In October 2016, Sukmawati filed a police complaint against radical Muslim cleric Rizieq Shihab, accusing him of insulting Sukarno and Indonesian state ideology Pancasila.
 Rizieq had allegedly made a speech stating “in Sukarno's Pancasila, God is placed in the ass, whereas according to the Jakarta Charter, God is in the head”.
 The Jakarta Charter was a proposed preamble to Indonesia’s 1945 Constitution that would have required Muslims to follow Shariah law.
 Police declared Rizieq a suspect in January 2017.
 He fled Indonesia in May 2017 when also named a suspect in a pornography case.